jtamboli/ct-log-ca-report/README.md

 - `main.py` - Entry point, orchestrates the workflow
 - `log_list.py` - Fetches and parses the CT log list
-- `static_log.py` - Static CT API client for fetching data tiles
+- `static_log.py` - Static CT API client for fetching data tiles from tiled logs
+- `rfc6962_log.py` - RFC 6962 CT API client for fetching entries from standard logs
 - `cert_parser.py` - X.509 certificate parsing and CA extraction
-- `report.py` - Report generation (both normal and reverse)
+- `report.py` - Report generation (CA breakdown, reverse report, and split report)
 - `generate_reports.py` - Standalone report generator from existing data

 ## Extensibility

-The tool is designed to be extended with RFC 6962 CT log support in the future.
-The modular architecture allows easy addition of new log types by:

-1. Implementing a new client module (similar to `static_log.py`)
+The tool uses a modular architecture that supports multiple CT log types through a unified interface:

+- Each log type has its own client module (`static_log.py`, `rfc6962_log.py`)
-2. Adding a `fetch_certificates()` method with the same interface
+- All clients implement a `fetch_certificates()` method with the same interface
-3. Updating `main.py` to call the appropriate client based on log type
+- `main.py` routes to the appropriate client based on log type
+- New log types can be added by implementing a new client module and updating `main.py`

 ## Error Handling